bioinfo-ut/Y-mer/README.md

 ## 📬 Contact

-For questions or contributions, please open an issue or contact the developers through [bioinfo.ut.ee](https://bioinfo.ut.ee).
+For questions or contributions, please open an issue in GitHub or contact the developers [tarmo.puurand@ut.ee](mailto:tarmo.puurand@ut.ee).
-Formatted by ChatGPT